Ryebridge complete two-year project at Deddington Highways Depot

 The existing modular offices were considered old and inefficient, and had various issues including inadequate toilet systems where water pipes froze during cold weather, a lack of disabled access and inadequate accommodation for meetings.

 Any surplus spoil and concrete was removed from the site.
-A sub-main was provided from the salt barn to provide the necessary power for the new building.

 The work also involved asphalt surfacing the outside area and creating defined pedestrian footways, disabled parking spaces and zebra crossings.